tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 We therefore have to be careful when licensing the marks for these uses.
 For example, when licensing the marks to an organization that has its own logo, we need to make sure that it doesn’t display any Community mark more prominently than its own logo or name.
 It’s helpful to always have a proper separation between the organization’s name and logo and any Community mark.
 Users should clearly see that the organization’s products or services are provided by that other organization rather than the Community.
 Because of this, such use is never allowed without a trademark license.

 ### 1.5.
 “Mission”
-The Community marks should only be used for activities that promote our `[insert link to community’s mission statement], which is to [insert a short description of the mission]`.
+The Community marks should only be used for activities that promote our [mission](https://wiki.osmfoundation.org/wiki/Mission_Statement) to make the best map data set of the world, available under a free and open license to everybody.

 ### 1.6.
 “Community projects”
-The purpose of the marks and this policy is to protect the goodwill created by the community members through their work on collaboratively developed projects.
+The purpose of the marks and this policy is to protect the goodwill created by community members through their work on collaboratively developed projects.

 ## 2. How to use the Community marks